COMPETITIVE GOVERNANCE

 Individuals, businesses, and organizations have Original-Authority, to or not to, interact, associate, transact, contract, employ, and make agreements with other individuals, businesses, and organizations.

-The freedom of association, along with the freedom not to associate, is an individual, business, and organization civil liberty that must not be infringed; CRA's and RA's hold these rights.
+The freedom of association, along with the freedom not to associate, is an individual, business, and organization’s civil liberty that must not be infringed; CRAs and RA's hold these rights.

-Entities have the right to select their representatives throughout this CRA Structure; this needs a two-sided agreement; therefore, a CRA or RA may decline membership; Sector Boards may not reject legally-established CRA's.
+Entities have the right to select their representatives throughout this CRA Structure.
+This requires a two-sided agreement; therefore, a CRA or RA may decline membership.
+Sector Boards may not reject legally established CRAs.

-State-level Sectors will have Original-Authority over federal-level and local-level Sectors except for the Foreign Protection System Sectors 6,7,8,9, and 10, where the federal-level Sectors have Original-Authority.
+State-level Sectors will have Original-Authority over federal- and local-level Sectors, except for the Foreign Protection System Sectors 6, 7, 8, 9, and 10, where federal-level Sectors have Original-Authority.

-State-level Parent Sector Boards will have Original-Authority over federal-level and local-level Parent Sector Boards except for jurisdiction of the Foreign Protection System Sectors 6,7,8,9, and 10 where the federal level Parent Sector Board has Original-Authority.
+State-level Parent Sector Boards will have Original-Authority over federal- and local-level Parent Sector Boards, except for the jurisdiction of the Foreign Protection System.

-The state-level Sector Boards must designate authority to Federal-level and local-level Sectors, except for Sectors 6,7,8,9, and 10.
+The state-level Sector Boards must delegate authority to the Federal-level and local-level Sectors, except for the Foreign Protection System.

-The Foreign Protection System Sectors 6,7,8,9, and 10 will have Original-Authority at the federal level; the Federal Sector Boards must designate state and local authority.
+The Foreign Protection System Sectors 6, 7, 8, 9, and 10 will have Original-Authority at the federal level; the Federal Sector Boards must designate state and local authorities.

-The authority to designate authority between federal, state and local levels of government does not denote the authority to adjust authority between the CRA level, the Sector Board level, or the Parent Sector Board level.
+The authority to designate authority among federal, state, and local levels of government does not confer the authority to adjust authority among the CRA, Sector Board, or Parent Sector Board levels.

-CRA Sectors 6, 7, 9, 10, and 13 have Original-Authority at the Sector Board level; all other Sectors have Original-Authority at the CRA level.
+CRA Sectors 6, 7, 9, 10, and 13 have Original-Authority at the Sector Board level, whereas all other Sectors have Original-Authority at the CRA level.

-Every Rating System has Original-Authority to set and must set Rating Floors on CRA's fulfilling the purpose of their Sector listed in this Amendment and their Sector's mission statement.
+Every Rating System has Original-Authority to set Rating Floors and must set them on CRAs that fulfill the purpose of their Sector listed in this Amendment and their Sector's mission statement.

 CRA Section 6.
 Super Majority

-All representative action at the Sector Board level or Parent Sector Board level must achieve a 70% representative vote except for precise clauses narrowly tailored in this Amendment using the word 'must.'
+All representative action at the Sector Board level or the Parent Sector Board level must achieve a 70% representative vote, except for specific clauses narrowly tailored in this Amendment that use the word 'must.'

 Mandatory Sector Board actions must use the following multi-step voting system if a 70% vote is not attainable.
-If this Amendment requires a specific action by the Sector Board or Parent Sector Board represented by the word 'MUST' in this Amendment, and a 70% representative vote cannot be attained to accomplish the action, all relevant representatives must submit proposals; the top five proposals, as measured by representative approval, become the five options available; there would be three series of representative votes to eliminate one of the remaining proposals; a positive vote of the remaining two proposals creates law or elects the top executive leader.
+If this Amendment requires a specific action by the Sector Board or Parent Sector Board, indicated by the word 'MUST,' and a 70% representative vote cannot be achieved to accomplish the action, all relevant representatives must submit proposals; the top five proposals, as measured by representative approval, become the five options available; there would be three series of representative votes to eliminate one of the remaining proposals; a positive vote on the remaining two proposals creates law or elects the top executive leader.

-Repeal of any action required by this Amendment with the word 'must' will prompt a new multi-step vote that must conclude within 30 days; a repeal with less than a 50% vote has a 30-day delay.
+Repeal of any action required by this Amendment that uses the word 'must' will prompt a new multi-step vote that must conclude within 30 days; a repeal with less than a 50% vote will be delayed by 30 days.

 CRA Section 7.
 The Parent Sector Board

-A CRA Parent Sector Board is a governmental organization controlled by representatives of all the governed area's entities.
+A CRA Parent Sector Board is a governmental organization controlled by representatives of all the entities within the governed area.

-Members of CRA's from all 30 Sectors send representatives to make up the Parent Sector Board.
+Members of CRAs from all 30 Sectors send representatives to form the Parent Sector Board.

-CRA representatives to the Parent Sector Board carry a weighted vote equal to their CRA weight determined by their Sector Board divided by the number of Sectors.
+CRA representatives to the Parent Sector Board carry a weighted vote equal to their Sector Board-determined CRA weight divided by the number of Sectors.

-The CRA Parent Sector Board must have a legislative branch, an executive branch, and a judicial branch.
+The CRA Parent Sector Board must have legislative, executive, and judicial branches.

-Members of CRA's must proportionately send legislative representatives to create the CRA Parent Sector Board's legislative organization; a CRA's official representative may add their representative strength to an existing legislator.
+Members of CRAs must send legislative representatives to create the CRA Parent Sector Board's legislative organization.

-Members of CRA's must elect a top executive to the CRA Parent Sector Board; local level Sector Board legislators may enter into agreements with other localities to share a Parent Sector Board top executive.
+Members of CRAs must elect a top executive to the CRA Parent Sector Board.

-CRA's must proportionally staff all three branches of the Parent Sector Board; CRA's may share staff.
+CRAs must proportionally staff all three branches of the Parent Sector Board.

-The CRA Parent Sector Board must define the parameters of responsibilities and authorities of all Sectors.
+The CRA Parent Sector Board must define the parameters of responsibilities and authorities for all Sectors.

 The CRA Parent Sector Board must develop a mission statement for every Sector.

-A Sector's mission statement must be non-regulatory in nature, limited to broad topics, and a 40% Parent Sector Board vote may curtail the scope or lower the regulatory nature.
+A Sector's mission statement must be non-regulatory in nature and limited to broad topics; a 40% Parent Sector Board vote may curtail its scope or reduce its regulatory nature.

-The Parent Sector Board may establish new, reconfigure, or consolidate Sectors.
+The Parent Sector Board may establish, reconfigure, or consolidate Sectors as it deems appropriate.

-The responsibilities and authorities of the Parent Sector Board, except for direct and precise clauses within this Amendment, are limited to ensuring all Sectors stay within their Sector's jurisdiction and stay within the structure of this Constitutional Amendment.
+Except for the direct and precise clauses within this Amendment, the responsibilities and authorities of the Parent Sector Board are limited to ensuring that all Sectors remain within their respective jurisdictions and within the structure of this Constitutional Amendment.

-The Parent Sector Board's judicial branch has jurisdiction regarding CRA's or Sector Boards taking actions outside its Sector's authority.
+The Parent Sector Board has jurisdiction over CRAs or Sector Boards that take actions outside their Sector's authority.

-There is no general or broad grant of authority given to the Parent Sector Board.
+There is no general or broad grant of authority to the Parent Sector Board.

-The Parent Sector Board may set up a rapid response plan for an existential constitutional crisis; a 65% representative vote of both the CRA Parent Sector Board and the Rating System Parent Sector Board is required to implement a short-term solution, beyond constitutional limitations, to solve a crisis consistent with saving America and returning to this Constitution; a 65% vote of the judicial branch of the federal Judicial Sector is required stating every element of these requirements is satisfied; these votes must occur every 30 days to maintain the plans; these plans may not limit or restrict citizens from changing CRA's or RA's and the corresponding change in representation.
+The Parent Sector Board may establish a rapid-response plan for an existential constitutional crisis; a 65% representative vote of both the CRA Parent Sector Board and the Rating System Parent Sector Board is required to implement a short-term solution, beyond constitutional limitations, to resolve a crisis consistent with saving America and returning to this Constitution; a 65% vote of the judicial branch of the federal Judicial Sector is required to state that every element of these requirements is satisfied; these votes must occur every 30 days to maintain the plans; these plans may not limit or restrict citizens from changing CRAs or RAs and the corresponding change in representation.

 CRA Section 8.
 CRA Sector Boards

-A CRA Sector Board is a governmental organization controlled by representatives of all the governed area's entities.
+A CRA Sector Board is a governmental organization controlled by representatives of all the entities within the governed area.

-Representatives from all the CRA's within a Sector proportionally makes up their CRA Sector Board.
+Representatives from all the CRAs within a Sector proportionally constitute the CRA Sector Board.

-Members of CRA's must proportionately send legislative representatives to create the CRA Sector Board's legislative organization; a CRA's official representative may add their representative strength to an existing legislator.
+Members of CRAs must proportionally send legislative representatives to form the CRA Sector Board's legislative organization.

-CRA's must proportionally staff all three branches of their Sector Board.
+CRAs must staff all three branches of their Sector Board proportionally.

-CRA's must fund their representatives and staff they send to the Sector Board and proportionally fund Sector Board expenses.
+CRAs must fund their representatives and staff sent to the Sector Board and proportionally fund Sector Board expenses.

-A CRA Sector Board must ensure the integrity of their Sector's responsibilities and authorities relative to other Sectors.
+A CRA Sector Board must ensure the integrity of its Sector's responsibilities and authorities relative to those of other Sectors.

-A CRA Sector Board must ensure the integrity of their Sector's structure.
+A CRA Sector Board must ensure the integrity of its sector's structure.

-A CRA Sector Board must govern through its CRA's except for precise areas that are unpractical or create negative externalities, as defined by the Rating System.
+A CRA Sector Board must govern through its CRAs, except in specific areas where governance is impractical or creates negative externalities, as defined by the Rating System.

-A 70% vote of the respective Rating System is required to move governance from CRA's to the Sector Board; 70% of the respective Sector Board judicial branch must certify that Rating Floors on CRA cooperation failed to address significant negative externality adequately before the Rating System may vote to move governance to the Sector Board.
+A 70% vote of the respective Rating System is required to transfer governance of precise, narrowly tailored, and strictly defined areas of regulation from CRAs to the Sector Board; 70% of the respective Sector Board's judicial branch must certify that Rating Floors and CRA cooperation failed to adequately address a significant negative externality before the Rating System may vote to transfer governance to the Sector Board.

-A CRA Sector Board must decide how CRA representation is weighted within the CRA Sector Board.
+A CRA Sector Board must decide how CRA representation is weighted within the Board.

-One-half of the Sector Board's weighted vote comes from individual American citizens of the governed area equally.
+One-half of the Sector Board's weighted vote comes equally from individual American citizens of the governed area.

-A CRA Sector Board at the state and local levels must decide how representation is weighted within one-half of the Sector Board dealing with American entities, including citizens, businesses, and organizations.
+A CRA Sector Board at the state and local levels must decide how representation is weighted within the Sector Board that deals with American entities, including citizens, businesses, and organizations.

-For a CRA Sector Board at the federal level, the state-level CRA legislative branches must send representatives to their respective federal-level Sector Board legislative branch to make up 50% of the federal-level Sector Board legislative branch in which every state has equal representation; the remaining 50% of the federal-level Sector Board legislative branch representatives come from federal-level CRA's where every American entity has equal representation.
+For a federal-level CRA Sector Board, the state-level CRA legislative branches must send representatives to the respective federal-level Sector Board legislative branch to make up 50% of its membership, with every state having equal representation.

 Every voting threshold listed in this Amendment uses properly weighted representatives.